numberscope/backscope/doc/server-administration.md

 ## Updating the server to a new version of backscope

-There are two main cases.
-If the change in version of backscope does not involve any changes to database schema or changes to the data that should be stored for any previously-downloaded sequences, then updating the server should consist of three simple steps:
+There are three main aspects to such an update.
+If the change in version of backscope does not (A) involve any changes to database schema or changes to the data that should be stored for any previously-downloaded sequences, and (B) does not involve removing any python packages from the Python virtual environment in which backscope runs, then updating the server should consist of three simple steps:

 1. Log into the server and `cd ~scope/repos/backscope`.